denfrost/DataStructures-Algorithms/README.md

 tempPtr->nextPtr = newPtr;
 ```

-When the loop is finished, newPtr (aiming at the last created node) is assigned to the lastPtr.
+Part (b) shows when newPtr (aiming at the last created node) is assigned to the lastPtr once the loop is finished.

 ![](Documentation/Images/LinkedList/LinkedList_copyConstructor.png)